-RCIA

-Catechumens and Candidates
+RCIA Catechumens and Candidates

-Marriages of persons who are baptized or received into full communion in the Catholic Church are not to be recorded in the Marriage Register, unless the marriage is now being convalidated or sanated (in which case, see above for convalidation or sanation).
-A notation concerning the marriage is to be placed in the person's baptismal record, in the "Notations" column.
+Marriages of persons who are baptized or received into full communion with the Catholic Church are not to be recorded in the Marriage Register unless the marriage is now being convalidated or sanated (in which case, see above for Convalidation or Sanation).
+A notation concerning the marriage is to be placed in the "Notations" column of the person's baptismal record.